Whatsapp Icon

 Vulvar cancer is a type of cancer that occurs on the outer surface area of the female genitalia.
 The vulva is the external part of the female genitals, including the labia majora and minora, the clitoris, and the opening of the vagina and urethra.

-Although relatively rare, it's crucial for women to be aware of the signs and symptoms of vulvar cancer, which may include itching, burning, or pain in the vulva, changes in vulvar skin color or thickness, and the presence of a lump or sore that doesn't heal.
+Although relatively rare, women must be aware of the signs and symptoms of vulvar cancer, which may include itching, burning, or pain in the vulva, changes in vulvar skin color or thickness, and the presence of a lump or sore that doesn't heal.
 Early detection and treatment can significantly improve the outcome.

 Causes and Risk Factors